Sine-theta/Online-store/README.md

 Online store hosted in Azure static web pages with Chatbot for FAQ.

-I do not hold copyright for the Online Store template used here.
+Online store template used here is licensed under CC BY 3.0.